1on1pt/UFOs/README.md

 Building dynamic webpages by using JavaScript, CSS, Bootstrap, basic HTML, and chrome developer tools.

 ## Overview of Project
-The purpose of this project is to (1) build a table using data stored in a JavaScript array, (2) create filters to make this table fully dynamic, and then (3) place the table into an HTML file for easy viewing.
+The purpose of this project is to:

+1. Build a table using data stored in a JavaScript array.
+2. Create filters to make this table fully dynamic.
+3. Place the table into an HTML file for easy viewing.

 The benefit of a table that is *fully dynamic* is that it will react to user input.

 The webpage was customized using Bootstrap, CSS and HTML.